TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

  	<li>Title information in includes the first letter of any major words capitalized (4 words or greater), double spaced, centered in the upper half of the page.</li>
  	<li>Times New Roman 12 pt. font, no use of bold, italics, underlining, or abnormal font size.</li>
  	<li>Name is double spaced under the title.
 It is not bold, underlined, or abnormal font.</li>
  	<li>The institutional affiliation is double spaced under my name.
-It is not bold, underlined, or abnormal font.Any other information required by my program is double spaced under the institutional affiliation.
+It is not bold, underlined, or abnormal font.
+Any other information required by my program is double spaced under the institutional affiliation.
 It is not bold, underlined, or abnormal font.</li>
 </ul>
 </li>
  	<li>Second and subsequent pages: